sonnyxsm/vec3d/README.md

 ## A Work In Progress 3D Game Engine

-vec3D is a simple little game engine that attempts to emulate the style of Generation 5 Console Graphics (PlayStation 1, Nintendo 64)
+**vec3D** is a simple 3D engine built ontop of raylib, that attempts to simulate the style of generation 5 console graphics (PlayStation 1, Nintendo 64)

 Contributors and PRs are welcome